HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/knight.md

 **Fearless**: Add a d4 to any saves vs fear.

-**Second Wind**: As an action, toss aside your helmet or shield.
-You may gamble any Magic Dice you have, turning the result into your new Grit pool.
+**Second Wind**: As an action, you may gamble any Magic Dice you have, turning the result into your new Grit pool.

-**Smite**: Putting all your might into a heavy blow so powerful some see it as divine.
-When you make an attack you may Gamble Brawn dice as a free action.
-Adding the sum to your damage dealt with this attack.

 **Aura of Courage**: You add a d6 to any saves against fear, in place of **Fearless**.
 If you draw attention to yourself any allies who could hear or see you may add a d4 to their saves vs fear.